edwardliu048/Edward-Liu/Projects.md

 This isn't really a project, but the concept of inductive spiking had been confusing to me prior to drawing out this diagram.

-Inductive spiking can be both desirable and undesirable.
+Inductive spiking can be both desirable and VERY undesirable.

 It is undesirable with a inductive load such as a motor because it can cause HUGE voltage spikes (destroying sensitive electronic conponents) and thus is normally prevented with a flyback diode.

 It is desirable with boost converters, and other types of non-linear regulators which take advantage of such voltage spike to create a higher stable output voltage.

-For an intuitive explaination for inductive spiking, please visit this link: [Inductive Spiking](https://drive.google.com/file/d/15HxkyEAEUYgV2mV2CIKrwFFHS56S1lJa/view?usp=sharing)
+For an intuitive explaination of inductive spiking, please visit this link: [Inductive Spiking](https://drive.google.com/file/d/15HxkyEAEUYgV2mV2CIKrwFFHS56S1lJa/view?usp=sharing)

 ###  Formula Ryerson Electrical Team Member